 ESAANZ Blog Series

-The ESAANZ Blog Series is a weekly blog on European Studies submitted by the ESAANZ members and community .
-Started in July 2020, this initiative aims to further ESAANZ goals on contributing to a discussion of European studies in Australia, while also offering an opportunity for members, be they early career researchers or established academics to promote their ideas for discussion.
+The ESAANZ Blog Series is a weekly blog on European Studies submitted by the ESAANZ members and community.
+This initiative aims to further ESAANZ goals on contributing to a discussion of European studies in Australia, while also offering an opportunity for members, be they early career researchers or established academics to promote their ideas for discussion.

 Disclaimer: The opinions expressed in this blog are solely those of the author and not those of ESAANZ.
 ESAANZ reviews all blogs submitted for publication but will only censor information of a particularly sensitive nature.